 Comfort Zones, and Client Earth

 The other day, in Chichester, I found and bought a book.
 This is a (very) common thing in my life (although it usually happens in London) but I bought this book in Jigsaw which isn’t a bookshop.
-Copies were sitting on … Continue reading
+Copies were sitting on the counter when I went to pay (yes, I did buy a dress) and a … Read More

 A hug a day keeps the doctor away, and Brooklyn’s new Center for Fiction

 I read here, the other day, in an article by a South Korean Zen Buddhist monk called Haemin Sunim, that hugs have health benefits.
-Here he is and here’s part of what he wrote: Anthony Grant, a professor of psychology at … Continue reading
+Here he is and here’s part of what he wrote: Anthony Grant, a professor of psychology at the University of Sydney, presented research results showing that, in addition to reducing anxiety and … Read More

 Chaos & Creativity; and Beautiful Bookshops